nhsd-a2si/docs-uec-appts/_pages/overview/definition.md

+---
-# Definition of Direct Booking
+title: Definition of Direct Booking
+sidebar: overview_sidebar
+permalink: definition.html
+---

 ### The urgent care service arranges for the patient: